 Karungkarni Art and Culture Centre

 Karungkarni Art and Culture Centre is owned and operated by the Gurindji artists of Kalkarindji and Daguragu.

-Some of the senior Gurindji artists are renowned for their courageous participation in the Wave Hill Walk Off in 1966.
-They form the core of this enterprise, which provides economic and cultural benefits for the artists, families and community.
-Their artwork is predominantly dot painting on linen and making of traditional artefacts such as kawarla (coolamon) and kurrupartu (boomerang).
+Gurindji people are renowned for the Wave Hill Walk Off in 1966, when they walked off Wave Hill Cattle Station under the leadership of Vincent Lingiari in protest of the deplorable living and working conditions, and their right to the lands of their ancestors.
+Our senior artists were part of this movement for Aboriginal Land Rights and now form the core of this enterprise, which provides economic and cultural benefits for the artists, families and community.
+Gurindji artwork is predominantly dot painting on linen and making of traditional artefacts such as kawarla (coolamon) and kurrupartu (boomerang).
 It is a rich, distinctive and genuine expression of traditional stories of Gurindji people.
 Karungkarni Art Centre is a lively and friendly place where artists welcome you to visit them as they create their paintings.